taltech-vanemarendajaks/vanemarendaja-borsibaar-tiim16/TEAM.md

 Team name: team-16-borsibaar
+Team members:
+1) Haldi Ellam (HaldiHaldjas)
+2) Kerdo Arikas (kerdoarikas)
+3) Kevin Pajula(kpajula)
+4) Artur Anissimov (aSquare-developer)
-Team members: Haldi Ellam (HaldiHaldjas), Kerdo Arikas (kerdoarikas), Kevin Pajula(kpajula), Artur Anissimov (aSquare-developer), Marina Vaiksaar (wiseSphinx)
+5) Marina Vaiksaar (wiseSphinx)

 Branches:
-    * main
+    1) main
-    * dev
+    2) dev
-    * separate branch/es for an issue/s.
+    3) separate branch/es for an issue/s.

 Pull requests: 2 approvals.

 Team lead:
-    * creates an issues
+    1) creates an issues
-    * assigns person to an issue
+    2) assigns person to an issue
-    * merges pull requests
+    3) merges pull requests

 Workflow:
-    * team lead creates an issue and sets a deadline.
+    1) team lead creates an issue and sets a deadline.
-    * team lead assigns a person to an issue.
+    2) team lead assigns a person to an issue.
-    * team lead updates status to "Ready"
+    3) team lead updates status to "Ready"
-    * developer takes a ticket and moves it to "In progress"
+    4) developer takes a ticket and moves it to "In progress"
-    * when done, developer creates a pull request to dev branch.
+    5) when done, developer creates a pull request to dev branch.
-    * team lead moves ticket to "In review".
+    6) team lead moves ticket to "In review".
-    * 2 people have to review the PR
+    7) 2 people have to review the PR
-    * team lead merges pull request after two approvals when changes are not needed.
+    8) team lead merges pull request after two approvals when changes are not needed.